NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.3.md

 ## Accent color

 ## Other notable features
+- New appearance setting: "Show page title on print".
+- Adds the ability to favorite folders.
 - Adds syntax highlighting for `batch`, `log`, `YAML` languages in code blocks for preview.
 - Adds `Tab` button to Markdown toolbar on mobile devices.
 This could be handy for navigation between placeholders of a snippet. _Example_: navigation between callout type, title, and content when inserting callout via `slash` command.